Recca1349/Sterling-Heights-Healthcare-Dashboard-Real-Time-Analytics-in-Power-BI/README.md

 Doctor availability peaked on Day 12 with 34 doctors, but significantly dropped to 18 doctors on Day 22, likely due to holidays, off-duty shifts, or scheduling constraints.
 This drop could impact patient care quality and waiting times if not proactively managed.

 **Use:** This chart is vital for workforce planning, helping management anticipate staffing needs, balance workloads, and prevent service disruptions during low-staff days, especially when aligned with patient volume trends.

+### **7. Bar Chart – Doctors by Specialty**
+**What it shows:** The distribution of doctors across various departments, highlighting how medical staff are spread among specialties.

+**Insight:**
+Dermatology, Orthopedics, and Ophthalmology have the highest number of doctors, suggesting they are better staffed to meet demand.
+In contrast, Dentistry and Surgery have the fewest doctors, which may indicate under-resourcing or less demand in those departments.

+**Use:** This chart supports strategic hiring decisions and helps hospital administrators ensure balanced capacity across departments, avoiding both understaffing and redundancy in specialty areas.

+### **8. Donut Chart – Doctors by Gender**
+**What it shows:** The gender distribution of doctors across the hospital, giving a high-level view of staff diversity.

+**Insight:**
+The medical staff is evenly split, with 25 female doctors (50%) and 25 male doctors (50%).
+This indicates gender parity in staffing at the hospital—a strong indicator of equitable hiring practices.

+**Use:** This chart promotes awareness of diversity and inclusion in the workforce.
+It supports ongoing efforts to maintain balance across roles and departments, which can positively impact patient trust, team dynamics, and organizational culture.

+### **9. Scatter Plot – Avg.
+Wait Time vs. Avg.
+Satisfaction by Treatment**
+**What it shows:** It illustrates the correlation between average wait time and average patient satisfaction score for each treatment category.
+Each point represents a treatment, showing how wait duration may influence the patient's experience.

+**Insight:**
+The data reveals a weak negative correlation between wait time and satisfaction score — as wait times increase, satisfaction scores tend to decrease, but not consistently or strongly.

+For instance:
+   - X-Ray: 81.04 mins, Satisfaction 2.97
+   - MRI Scan: 84.90 mins, Satisfaction 2.84
+   - General Checkup: 88.34 mins, Satisfaction 2.92
+   - Dental Cleaning: 89.54 mins, Satisfaction 3.08

+These values suggest that while longer waits may be associated with slightly lower satisfaction, the correlation is not strong — indicating that other factors (such as staff attitude, clarity of communication, or treatment quality) also significantly impact satisfaction.

+**Use:**
+This visualization helps the hospital:
+   - Identify departments with both high wait times and low satisfaction for targeted workflow optimization.
+   - Understand that reducing wait time alone may not fully improve satisfaction.
+   - Prioritize patient experience initiatives in areas where satisfaction is lagging despite efficient wait times.

+### **10. Table – Patient Visit Register**
+**What it shows:** Detailed records of each visit: Patient ID, Year, Time, Admission Status, Treatment, Location, etc.

+**Use:** Allows detailed review, auditing, and data validation.
+Supports deep dives into patterns or anomalies.